cchandre/Polarimetry/README.md

 The drop down menu lists all the disk cones included in the app.
 If the disk cone to be used is not in the list, select `other`and download the appropriate disk cone.
 The choice of disk cone also sets the value for the offset angle.
 Click on the button <img src="https://github.com/cchandre/Polarimetry/blob/master/Icons/round_image_black_48dp.png" alt=" " width="30"/> `Display` to visualize the disk cone used in the `1PF` analysis.
 The name of the disk cone used in the analysis is displayed on the lower part of the panel.

-### Calibration Data (for 4POLAR)
+#### Calibration Data (for 4POLAR)

 The drop down menu lists all the calibration data included in the app.
 If the calibration data to be used is not in the list, select `other`and download the appropriate calibration data.
+The calibration data is a `.mat` file with a name of the type `Calib*.mat` containing a 4x4 matrix *K*.
 The name of the calibration data used in the analysis is displayed on the lower part of the panel.

 #### Binning